christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

       }

       const newPath = path.concat(prop as string)
-      paths.add(newPath.join('.'))
+      tracker.paths.add(newPath.join('.'))

-      // If we are calling a function, for example "map" we bind that to a new
+      // If we are calling a function, for example "map" we bind
-      // pathTracker so that we keep proxying the iteration if (typeof target[prop] === 'function') {
+      // that to a new pathTracker so that we keep proxying the
+      // iteration
+      if (typeof target[prop] === 'function') {
-        return target[prop].bind(createPathTracker(state, paths, path))
+        return target[prop].bind(createPathTracker(state, tracker, path))
       }

-      // If we have an array, object or function we create a proxy around it if (typeof target[prop] === 'object' && target[prop] !== null) {
+      // If we have an array, object or function we create a proxy
+      // around it
+      if (typeof target[prop] === 'object' && target[prop] !== null) {
+        // We first check if this object already has a proxy, so
+        // that we ensure the equality is kept.
+If not, we create
+        // a new proxy and add it if we have a cache.
+We do not
+        // use a cache on targeted state, as that only triggers
+        // when the targeted state actually changes const cached = tracker.cache && tracker.cache.get(target[prop])

+        if (cached) {
+          return cached
+        }

-        return createPathTracker(state, paths, newPath)
+        const proxy = createPathTracker(state, tracker, newPath)

+        if (tracker.cache) {
+          tracker.cache.set(target[prop], proxy)
+        }

+        return proxy
       }

       // Any plain value we return as normal